dhis2/dhis2-docs/src/commonmark/en/content/implementation/data-elements-and-custom-dimensions.md

 assigned to the data.
 Just like the data element represents a mandatory dimension to the data values, the categories add custom dimensions to it.
-In the above example we can now, through the DHIS2 output tools, perform analysis based on both “gender” and “age group” for those data elements, in the same way as one can perform analysis based on data elements, organisation units and periods.
+In the above example we can now, through the DHIS2 output tools, perform analysis based on both “Gender” and “Age group” for those data elements, in the same way as one can perform analysis based on data elements, organisation units and periods.